 At GESIS we offer a wide range of events, especially training courses on empirical social research methods.
 Our theory founded and hands-on courses develop participants’ methods skills and are aimed at both early career and senior researchers from Germany, Europe, and the whole world.

 The GESIS Training Team is very concerned about the health of its participants and lecturers.
-For this reason we are currently working on an alternative way to provide our events via online training up to and including end of September 2020.
-That includes also the GESIS Summer School in Survey Methodology and the Methods Seminar taking place in September.
+For this reason we offer our events mainly via online training until the end of 2021.
+That includes the GESIS Spring Seminar, the GESIS Summer School in Survey Methodology and the Methods Seminar taking place in September 2021.

 If we offer on-site trainings again, please note that we cannot admit participants to our events if one of the following points applies:

 People who have been classified as contact persons by a health authority